nicc777/poc_kr8s/README.md

 Some of these project probably deserves a deeper look as well...
 I need more time!

+For making a practical example project, I also installed the [Python FastAPI library](https://fastapi.tiangolo.com/).
+The example project will basically expose a REST API that will return some information from the cluster.

 The Python project was setup sing the _"[Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/)"_ guidelines.

 # Collection of Observations